EMODnet/EMODnet-Biology-Zooplankton-Biodiversity-Interpolated-Maps/README.md

 ### Data Input

 #### 1. Observation Data
-- **Observation Data**: The zooplankton data are derived from Swedish and Finish national monitoring programs.
+- **Observation Data**: The zooplankton data are derived from Swedish and Finnish national monitoring programs.
 Data sources include environmental surveys and sampling programs that collect zooplankton samples using standard plankton nets and methodologies.
 - **Ecological Metrics**: Shannon diversity index values are calculated from these samples after species abundance data are aggregated at each sampling station.
 - **Time Range**: Observations are included starting from 2007, when data collection became more regular, ensuring sufficient coverage for accurate spatial-temporal interpolation.